Alfresco/alfresco-sdk/docs/jrebel.md

-# Hot to configure and use JRebel
+# How to configure and use JRebel

 [JRebel](https://zeroturnaround.com/software/jrebel/) is the agent that enables you to do hot reloading.
 This allows you to modify the application code, and view the changes without having to restart Alfresco Tomcat (or the ACS Docker container).